ZGC-LLM-Safety/TrafficLLM/README.md

 ```shell
 streamlit run trafficllm_server.py
 ```
 This demo runs a Web server of TrafficLLM.
-Access `http:Your-Server-IP:Port` to chat in the chatbox.
+Access `http://Your-Server-IP:Port` to chat in the chatbox.

 ![Web demo](images/web-demo.gif)